go101/go101/pages/generics/333-about-go-generics.md

 * Repetitive code could be generated automatically by using some tools (such as the `//go:generate` comment directive supported by the official Go toolchain).

 However, the pains are still there for some use cases.
-The demand for custom generics becomed stronger and stronger.
+The demand for custom generics became stronger and stronger.
 In the end, the Go core team decided to support custom generics in Go.

 For all sorts of reasons, including considerations of syntax/semantics backward compatibility and implementation difficulties, the Go core team settled down on [the type parameters proposal](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md) to implement custom generics.